Itaparica (footballer): R&F

 In July 2017, the South China Morning Post reported that Itaparica would join R&F.

 On 19 June 2019, head coach Yeung Ching Kwong revealed that Itaparica would not be retained.
 He announced his retirement from football after the season on 30 August 2019 and returned to Brazil in November of the same year.

 International career

 Itaparica was born and raised in Brazil.
 In September 2014, Itaparica applied for the HKSAR passport and was granted one on 4 November 2015.
 As a result, he became eligible to play for the Hong Kong national team.
 On 31 December 2015, he earned his first cap for the national team during the 38th Guangdong–Hong Kong Cup, an unofficial tournament.

 On 3 January 2016, Itaparica scored his first goal for the national team.
 He made his formal debut for Hong Kong in a FIFA World Cup qualifying 2-0 loss against Qatar in March of that year.

+On 24 March 2016, Itaparica made his international debut for Hong Kong in the 2018 FIFA World Cup qualifiers against Qatar.